Asymptotic symmetries in Carrollian theories of gravity with a negative cosmological constant: Asymptotic symmetries in magnetic Carroll gravity with a negative cosmological constant

 \subsubsection{Fall-off of the fields}

 A key step in the process of finding the asymptotic symmetries is to specify the behavior of the fields, in this case the canonical variables $g_{ij}$, $\pi^{ij}$, in the large $r$ expansion.
-The fall-off of the fields must guarantee that the symplectic term in the action \eqref{eq:action_principle_magnetic} is finite and that the charges are finite and integrable in the functional sense.
-For this purpose, we will consider deviations with respect the background configuration defined in eq. \eqref{eq:background}.
+The fall-off of the fields must guarantee that the symplectic term in the action~\eqref{eq:action_principle_magnetic} is finite and that the charges are finite and integrable in the functional sense\footnote{We are assuming that there are no fluxes across the boundary.}.
+For this purpose, we will consider deviations with respect the background configuration defined in eq.~\eqref{eq:background}.
 The proposed asymptotic conditions are given by

 Here, $D_{A}$ is the covariant derivative associated with the metric $\gamma_{AB}$.
 For a tensor $X^{AB}$, its trace is denoted by $\tilde{X}:=X^{AB}\gamma_{AB}$ and its traceless part by $\tilde{X}^{AB}:=X^{AB}-\frac{1}{2}\gamma^{AB}\tilde{X}$ .